Apply for MDA's Durable Medical Equipment Grant Program

 What causes mitochondrial diseases?

-ATP derived from mitochondria provides the main source of power for muscle cell contraction and nerve cell firing.
+Effects on muscle and nerve cells: ATP derived from mitochondria provides the main source of power for muscle cell contraction and nerve cell firing.
 So, muscle cells and nerve cells are especially sensitive to mitochondrial defects.
-The combined effects of energy deprivation and toxin accumulation in these cells probably give rise to the main symptoms of mitochondrial myopathies and encephalomyopathies.
+The combined effects of energy deprivation and accumulation of toxic byproducts in these cells give rise to the main symptoms of mitochondrial myopathies and encephalomyopathies.

 Each mitochondrion is an energy factory that “imports” sugars and fats, breaks them down and “exports” energy (ATP) via these steps: Fat and sugar intermediates enter the mitochondrion.
 Fatty acids are broken down through beta oxidation and the removal of electrons in the citric acid cycle.
 Electrons are passed through the major complex of the electron transport chain.
 ATP is made by ATP synthase.